dapr/docs/daprdocs/content/en/reference/components-reference/supported-locks/_index.md

 ---
 type: docs
-title: "Configuration store component specs"
+title: "Lock component specs"
-linkTitle: "Configuration stores"
+linkTitle: "Locks"
 weight: 4500
 description: The supported locks that interface with Dapr
 no_list: true